Amp up the fun while physical distancing with kid-friendly activities from favourite Toronto attractions.

 Don’t let the fun stop there.
 Try these interactive activities and games, if you’re not too full from the funnel cake.

-Encourage your little one’s love of marine life even further with real-time events including piranha feedings, Marine Biologist Q & A’s and quirky experiments.
+If you’re missing Ripley’s Aquarium of Canada as much as we are, you can still experience its aquatic magic through virtual tours.
+Encourage your little one’s love of marine life even further with online real-time events including piranha feedings, Marine Biologist Q & A’s and quirky experiments.

-Here’s a creative outdoor challenge, while the weather’s still warm-ish: how many different shots of the CN Tower can you and your kiddos capture?
+Here’s a creative outdoor challenge to take in the crisp, winter air: how many different shots of the CN Tower can you and your kiddos capture?
 This detailed map points you to the best scenic backdrops featuring the photogenic landmark.

 If you’ve got a printer on hand, print off fashionable colouring sheets for your kids to enjoy.
 Tag their masterpieces with #BSM25 and share online.

 How can you visit the Toronto Zoo these days?
-Let’s count the ways.
-First, there’s the tried-and-true: see the animals by foot with pre-booked, timed tickets.
-Another viable option is to explore the Zoo from home with its selection of virtual resources, including educational tools for your little ones.
+Virtually, for now.
+Explore the Zoo from home with its selection of virtual resources, including educational tools for your little ones, live entertainment featuring the zookeepers and even a fascinating new podcast!

 Since the museum itself is still closed, brush the family up on Canadian history with an online archive of Toronto’s Fort York.
-Comb through fascinating footage about Canada’s war of 1812.
-The City of Toronto’s program, HistoricTO, also offers free tours of Fort York, including other historical Toronto buildings, until October 18.
-Book your time slot online.
+Comb through educational footage about Canada’s war of 1812.

-Toronto’s LegoLand has reopened, hurray!
-But, before you go make sure to purchase your tickets online and brush up on their new health and safety protocols.
-If you can’t yet make it over, nothing’s stopping you and the little ones from transforming your space into your own Lego funhouse.
+Bring Toronto’s LegoLand right to your living room!
+Nothing’s stopping you and the little ones from transforming your space into your own Lego funhouse.
 Explore their selection of Lego Build Ideas stat.

 Additionally, the museum offers an abundance of learning resources for all ages, to keep your little one’s mind engaged.

-The Gothic Revival-style castle is open to the public with historical exhibits on hand.
-But don’t let that stop your kids from slaying imaginary dragons or playing princess of the land.
+The Gothic Revival-style castle is currently closed, but you can still inspire your kids to slay imaginary dragons or play princess of the land.
 Rock their make-believe worlds with a virtual stroll through Canada’s only castle, built in 1914.

 This quarantine hasn’t stopped Toronto’s passionate musicians from sharing their love of the craft—you can now tune in with your loved ones to TSO On Demand and enjoy.